zinduaschool/Data-Science-Resource-Centre/README.md

 newsletters/: Recommendations for keeping up with the latest in DS. community/: Links to forums, Discord/Slack groups, and networking spaces. academic-papers/: Foundational and trending research papers.

+🛠️ How to Use This Repository

+- Browse Resources: Jump into any folder to explore content related to that category.
+- Suggest Additions: Found a great resource?
+Open a pull request or file an issue!
+- Collaborate: Share your insights and help others by contributing new material.

+🤝 Contributing
+We encourage contributions!
+Follow these steps to add a new resource:

+Fork this repository and create a new branch.
+Add your resource to the appropriate folder with a clear, concise description.
+Submit a pull request and explain why it’s valuable for the community.